 For this offseason workout plan, players will need the following:

-- 2 basketballs 8 cones or 8 post-it notes (or anything to mark a spot on the ground)
+- Two basketballs, eight cones, or eight Post-it notes (or anything to mark a spot on the ground)

 - Basketball hoop and dribbling area – (a driveway hoop will work)